-Do I Need a Licensed Insolvency Trustee or a Bankruptcy Lawyer?
+Do I Need a Licensed Insolvency Trustee or a Bankruptcy Lawyer to File Bankruptcy?

-In Canada many people wonder “Do I Need a Licensed Insolvency Trustee or a Bankruptcy Lawyer” when they are considering a way to get out of debt.
+In Canada many people wonder whether they meed a Licensed Insolvency Trustee or a bankruptcy lawyer” to file bankruptcy when they are considering a way to get out of debt.

 In Canada, only a Licensed Insolvency Trustee (Trustee in Bankruptcy) can file a bankruptcy or a consumer proposal for a debtor so the answer to the question “Do I Need a Licensed Insolvency Trustee or a Bankruptcy Lawyer?” is almost always that you need to use a Trustee.